llsoftsec/llsoftsecbook/book.md

 protect.

-Non-control data attacks can range from very simple attacks targeting a single piece of data to very elaborate attacks with very high expressiveness.
+Non-control data attacks can range from very simple attacks targeting a single piece of data to very elaborate attacks with very high expressiveness [@Beer2021].
 A very simple example may look something like this:

 ```
 // Returns zero for failure, non-zero for success.